brendonosorio/Osorio_et_al_2023_parasite/README.md

 Affiliations:
 * (1) - Western Australian Biogeochemistry Centre, School of Biological Sciences, The University of Western Australia, Perth 6009, Australia
-* (2) - Australian Institute of Marine Sciences, UWA Oceans Institute, Perth 6009, Australia
+* (2) - The Ocean's Institute, The University of Western Australia, Perth 6009, Australia

 Author contact details: